Westpac’s grounded Kiwi may fly another day

-MELBOURNE, June 24 (Reuters Breakingviews) - Westpac (WBC.AX) will keep its New Zealand business after all.
-Some three months after putting the operation under review for a potential sale, Chief Executive Peter King has decided it “would not be in the best interests of shareholders”.
+MELBOURNE (Reuters Breakingviews) - Westpac will keep its New Zealand business after all.
+Some three months after putting the operation under review for a potential sale, Chief Executive Peter King has decided it “would not be in the best interests of shareholders” here.

 Buyers are probably scarce, however: Four banks control 80% of the market, which is probably too small and mature for a new competitor.
 A spinoff might work, but only after A$95 billion ($72 billion) Westpac cleans up the division.
 At least topping up capital shouldn’t be much of a stretch.
 And maybe then King can see if a new Kiwi deal approach will fly.
 (By Antony Currie)